joe-getcouragenow/shared/doc/product/domains/ELECTIONS.md

 To find what tools relate to this domain:

+See [USER-SETUP.md](https://github.com/getcouragenow/shared/blob/master/doc/USER-SETUP.md) for more information regarding the core system and security features.

 See [SPEC.md](https://github.com/getcouragenow/shared/blob/master/doc/SPEC.md) for more information regarding the core system and security features.

 See [LANG.md](https://github.com/getcouragenow/shared/blob/master/doc/LANG.md) for more information regarding the language tools and features the system provides.